Vivek-04022001/documentation/plone.app.dexterity/advanced/vocabularies.md

 ## The autocomplete selection widget

 The `organizer` field now has a query-based source.
-The standard selection widget (a drop-down list) is not capable of rendering such a source.
+The standard selection widget (a drop-down list) isn't capable of rendering such a source.
 Instead, we need to use a more powerful widget.
 For a basic widget, see [`z3c.formwidget.query`](https://pypi.org/project/z3c.formwidget.query/).
 But, in a Plone context, you will more likely want to use [`plone.formwidget.autocomplete`](https://pypi.org/project/plone.formwidget.autocomplete/), which extends `z3c.formwidget.query` to provide a friendlier user interface.